techidaily/site-desktop-recording/source/_posts/updated-leading-rogue-adventures-10-game-compilation.md

 ![deadcells-poster](https://images.wondershare.com/filmora/article-images/deadcells-poster.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Various upgrades can be carried over between runs, generating a constant sense of progression.
 Because of this, starting a new run after a particularly messy boss fight doesn't sting quite as much as many other roguelike games might be.
 There are many different weapon types and perks to unlock in Dead Cells, making it more replayable and keeps it from being monotonous.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **9\.
 [The Binding of Isaac](https://store.steampowered.com/app/113200/The%5FBinding%5Fof%5FIsaac/)**